-They view plain language as an idealistic goal, arguing that while it might be a nice bonus, modern lawyers’ hectic lives and business demands don’t allow them the luxury of writing clear and concise documents.
+They view plain language as an idealistic goal, arguing that while it might be a nice bonus, the hectic lives of, and demands placed on, modern lawyers don’t allow them the luxury of writing clear and concise documents.

 Many reforms only get taken up when there is a demonstrable upside for the parties being asked to change.
 Research by the Nielsen Norman Group has shown that “organisations with clear writing styles are perceived to possess greater transparency and credibility than companies that don’t.”

 The calls for plain legal English will continue to grow; it’s just a case of when your firm or organisation makes the change or eventually gets left behind.